x-raydar/x-raydar-cv/README.md

 1. Clone this repository
 2. Register on [x-raydar](https://www.x-raydar.info/) official webpage
-3. Download the network weights
+3. Download the network weights and add them in \src\model_20210820_XNet38MS\model_weights
-4. Use the DICOM in /demo_data/ to test the model
+4. Use the DICOM in \demo_data to test the model